-The role of the PCCs is to be the voice of the people and hold the police to account.
+Elected by you, the PCC's role is to be the voice of the people and hold the police to account.
 They are responsible for the totality of policing.
+PCCs ensure the police are answerable to the communities they serve.
+They have the power to hire and fire the Chief Constable.

 PCCs ensure community needs are met as effectively as possible, and are improving local relationships through building confidence and restoring trust.
 They work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime.